 The STDF provides project preparation grants of maximum 50,000 USD to overcome constraints faced by developing countries in enhancing their capacity to meet SPS standards.
 Project grant financing for a maximum of 1,000,000 USD in STDF funding is available for projects which address underlying issues of SPS capacity building through innovative, preventative and replicable approaches.
 The recently developed decision-support tool, based on Multi-Criteria Decision Analysis (MCDA), can help decision-makers prioritize and make choices between competing SPS investments.

 Beneficiaries from LDCs and other LICs should contribute at least 10% of the requested STDF contribution to the project.
 This contribution threshold is lower than the requirements for lower and upper Middle Income Countries.
-From 2004 to 2014, the STDF funded 70 projects, 31 of which in LDCs.
-57 % of the project and project preparation grants went to LDCs, which accounts for 50 % of grant budget.
+From 2003 to 2017, the STDF funded 151 projects (75 projects with the project preparation grants and 76 projects with the project grants), 86 of which in LDCs.
+47.7% of the project and project preparation grants went to LDCs.

 In a survey organized by UNDESA to map challenges for LDCs when accessing ISMs, several barriers to access the STDF were put forward: some governments were not aware of the existence of the STDF and it was also stated that the modalities to access the fund could be made more simple and clear.